 Though Avicenna may have provided the most thorough ancient information on Nigella sativa, Hippocrates and Dioscorides also mentioned it in their texts.
 And the Bible describes it as the “curative black cumin” (Isaiah 28:25, 27 NKJV).

 Apparently, it was so widely used for a vast array of conditions that it was referred to as “the remedy for all disease.”
-But modern research has been focusing on one disease where its scientific credibility is stacking up…
+But modern research has been focusing on one area where its scientific credibility is stacking up…

 But there is quite a bit of published research that indicates Nigella sativa could help.
 Here are few with impressive findings: